gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 ### Configuration

 The ports are set through the `ports` field.
-The user is expected to not include a port number in the `uri` field. `tctl edit`, `tctl create` and other means of adding apps should be updated to prevent the user from including the port number in `uri` if the `ports` field is present.
-Apps without the `ports` field and with no port number in the `uri` field should be allowed to exist in order to not introduce a breaking change in behavior – those are technically allowed as of v16.2.
+The user is expected to not include the port number in the `uri` field. `tctl edit`, `tctl create` and other means of adding apps should be updated to prevent the user from including the port number in `uri` if the `ports` field is present.

+Apps without the `ports` field and with no port number in the `uri` field should be allowed to exist in order to avoid introducing a breaking change – those apps are technically allowed as of v16.2.
-E.g., Teleport v16.2 lets you define an app with `"tcp://localhost"` as the URI and will only error during an actual connection attempt.
+That is, Teleport v16.2 lets you define an app with the URI set to `"tcp://localhost"` and it will only return an error during an actual connection attempt.

 In order to keep the implementation simple, the user is allowed to duplicate port numbers and ranges.
 For example, these are all valid `ports` values: `[4080-4090, 4080-4090]`, `[4080-4090,